 Are you feeling a bit busy right now?
 There’s a lot to do, the weather is changing, the weeks are fast but the days are slow.
-This time of year tends to be quite busy and signs of burnout start to show.
+In my 18 years of working in schools and nonprofits, whenever I see signs of burnout, I recommend a staff retreat.

-What are you seeing and hearing in your hallways?
-Are your teachers showing readiness for a break?
-Are they expressing frustration about conditions, policies, or communication?
+What are you seeing and hearing in your hallways & break rooms?
+Are your team members showing readiness for a break?
+Are your employees expressing frustration about conditions, policies, or communication?
 This is very normal.

-When is the last time you spent a day or two digging into big challenges and exciting ideas for growth with your team?
+When is the last time your team spent a day or two digging into big challenges and exciting ideas for growth?
 How long has it been since you had a meeting that was about vision and not updates and tasks?

-Maybe now is a good time to look at your spring calendar and find a time to do this with your team.
-If your school is small, this might be everyone on your staff.
-If your school is big, this might be your administrative staff and lead teachers.
+Maybe now is a good time to look at your calendar and find a time to do this with your team.
+If your school or nonprofit is small, this might be everyone on your staff.
+If your organization is big, this might be your administrative staff and leadership.
 You know who needs to be in the room for this work to be effective.

 So, what do you need to do to have results driven retreat with your team?